 Housing – In situations where you have to be outdoors for days or weeks, having some coverage against weather inclement is very important.
 Primarily this is a mental boost under the stress conditions of a disaster.

-Two people can sleep in them so that you can have an emergency tent for every two backpacks.
+Two people can sleep in the tarp (depends on the size) to have a survival tarp for every two backpacks.
 Don’t forget to have thermal blankets and gloves; sometimes, nighttime can get a bit chilly.

 It’s best to include a set of military utility uniform and a pair of underwear and socks.
 Always takes into account the material that is made off; be careful about increasing the weight of your backpack.

 First Aid Kit – Part of our preparation as preppers is to administer first aid to ourselves and our family members.
-Many preppers have some basic first-aid kit with plastic bandages (Band-Aids) and aspirins and other essential goods.
+Many preppers have a basic first-aid kit with plastic bandages (Band-Aids), aspirins, and other essential goods.
 All this is good, but you need to step up and have some trauma kit in your bag.
-You need to be able to treat deep wounds, apply sutures, tourniquets, treat infections, and other medical situations that are common during disasters.
+You need to be able to treat deep wounds, apply sutures, tourniquets, treat infections, and other everyday medical situations during disasters.

 You can attach a medical pouch to the “molle” system and not taking up extra space in the main compartment, and it’s easy to detach.

-Finally, always take into consideration the quality of products that you’re buying and the size.
-It is sometimes better to pay a little extra and have a piece of equipment that you can depend on it for ages.
+Always take into consideration the quality of products that you’re buying and the size.
+It is sometimes better to pay a little extra and have a piece of equipment that you can depend on for ages.

-Boricua Prepper helps you always to be prepared.
+Boricua Prepper helps you always to become prepare.
 Use this information if you’re buying your first bug-out bag or already have one, and you’re thinking about getting a second one.
 If you are about to buy your first bag, do not buy the first one that you see, take your time, look at various models, and compared one with the other.